-Disability Services
+Accommodation Services

 Benedictine University at Springfield strives to provide individuals with disabilities reasonable accommodations to participate in educational programs, activities and services.
-Students with a documented permanent or temporary disability requiring accommodations should contact Disability Services as early in the semester as possible.
+Students with a documented permanent or temporary disability requiring accommodations should contact Jennifer Golminas, coordinator of special services, at (630) 829-6512 as early as possible.

 Accommodations are based on each individual's documentation and circumstances.
-Some of the more common services granted are:
+Commonly granted accommodations include the following:

 - Extended Testing Time

 - Separate and quiet testing space

 - Note taking assistance

 - Books and materials in alternate formats

 - Preferential classroom seating

-- Learning Success Plan-Individualized action plan toward improved academic experience.

-Disability Services works with students, faculty and other campus personnel in a cooperative and confidential effort to find appropriate solutions to each individual's special needs.
+Accommodation Services works with students, faculty and other campus personnel in a cooperative and confidential effort to find appropriate solutions to each individual's special needs.